We get it: You're tired of the same old lettuce, tomato, cucumber and onion medley.

 Sitting down to the same bowl of greens means it's time to find some new salad ideas in the form of creative, nutrient-dense, nutritious recipes.

 You're bound to find at least a few delicious-sounding picks in this collection of salad recipes.
 We've got greens, grains and so much to choose from, whether you're bringing a salad to work or munching on it at home.
 Bon appetit!

 1. Easy Strawberry Salad With Feta and Walnuts

 A rich summer salad that's packed with nutrients, antioxidants and big flavor, this bowl combines spinach, mandarin oranges and strawberries with a delightfully bright dressing that's sure to please.

-According to Morgan Brod, RDN, the vitamin C in the strawberries could help increase the absorption of iron that's found in spinach.
-Cynthia Lanzillotto, RD, also notes that since vitamin C is an antioxidant, "it can act as a protector from molecules called free radicals, adding that "a diet with a variety of antioxidants has been associated with lower levels of cancer and increasing heart health."
+Also, vitamin C is an antioxidant so "it can act as a protector from molecules called free radicals," says Cynthia Lanzillotto, RD, adding that "a diet with a variety of antioxidants has been associated with lower levels of cancer and increased heart health."

-Get the full recipe at Nourish and Fete.
+Get the Easy Strawberry With Feta and Walnuts recipe from Nourish and Fete.